 Step 4 – NATA Assessment

 Once you have sorted out any issues raised during the advisory visit, NATA will arrange an assessment.
 This assessment will be far more technical in focus than the advisory visit.
 A volunteer assessor from an industry similar to yours will review all the technical aspects of your laboratory.
 Meanwhile, the NATA lead assessor will review the quality system in detail.

 Step 5 – Post Assessment

 NATA will leave you with a detailed assessment report, including non-conformances.
 These ALL need to be addressed before NATA grants you accreditation.
 Sometimes this stage can drag on a bit, so be patient!

 NATA will send you a certificate that you can proudly put on display.
 You can start issuing NATA-endorsed test reports and using the NATA logo in your marketing materials from the date of accreditation.

-No you don’t get to just sit back and relax after all that!
-NATA returns on a regular basis to re-assess your laboratory and quality system.
-The schedule for ISO 17025 laboratories is
+No, you don’t get to sit back and relax after all that!
+NATA regularly returns to re-assess your laboratory and quality system.
+The typical schedule for ISO 17025 laboratories is:

 Year 1.5 – Surveillance visit